riceissa/issarice.com/wiki/product-reviews.md

-wish more people would write this kind of page: product reviews and ratings on purchasing sites like Amazon and on discussion sites like Reddit seem unreliable because as soon as it becomes common for people to do research on these sites, product sellers will try to game it by inserting fake reviews or paying people to write favorable reviews.
+wish more people would write this kind of page: product reviews and ratings on purchasing sites like Amazon and on discussion sites like Reddit seem unreliable because as soon as it becomes common for people to do research on these sites, product sellers will try to game them by inserting fake reviews or paying people to write favorable reviews.
 Review sites using affiliate links also seem sketchy to me (it seems like any purchase is a good one, so there isn't much incentive to get